laurentmuller/HighchartsBundle/resources/doc/cookbook.md

 ## Pie chart with Drilldown

-This is a simple recipe to re-create a chart similar to the drilldown pie-chart demo at [highcharts.com/demo/pie-drilldown](https://www.highcharts.com/demo/pie-drilldown)
+This is a simple recipe to re-create a chart like the drilldown pie-chart demo at [highcharts.com/demo/pie-drilldown](https://www.highcharts.com/demo/pie-drilldown)

 ```php
 $chart = new Highchart();